From Story to Screen: The Wild Ride of Getting Your Film Made

 Friday, June 21, 3:00 PM – Registration $12.00

 You’ve worked really hard and made a film.
 Now what do you do?
-You’ve Finished Your Film.
-Now What is a masterclass on the ins and outs of audience building, marketing, DIY distribution, festival strategy, and monetizing your film after it’s done.
+This masterclass is a workshop on the ins and outs of audience building, marketing, DIY distribution, festival strategy, and monetizing your film after it’s done.

 Saturday, June 22, 10:00 AM – Registration $25.00 (includes lunch)

-Take your screenplay to the next level with this workshop.
-You will learn some of the writing tools that professionals use to create stronger concepts and scenes.
-Students should bring with them an idea/concept for a feature film screenplay and the first few pages of that script, either as a hard copy or on a laptop.
+Take your screenplay to the next level and learn alongside two Hollywood screenwriters, Joy Goodwin and Janet Scott Batchler.
+In this masterclass, attendees learn writing tools that pros use to create stronger concepts and scenes.
+Students should bring an idea or concept for a feature film screenplay and the first few pages of that script, either as a hard copy or on laptop.
+All levels of experience are welcome.
 Free software such as Celtx may be useful in creating the screenplay pages.
-All levels of experience are welcome!

 Zombiepalooza!
 Are You Shooting a Zombie Film or Just Shooting Zombies?